actions/actions-runner-controller/Actions-Runner-Controller-Overview.md

 - `kind: RunnerDeployment`: indicates its a kind of custom resource RunnerDeployment.
 - `replicas: 1` : will deploy one replica.
 Multiple replicas can also be deployed ( more on that later).
-- `repository: mumoshu/actions-runner-controller-ci` : is the repository to link to when the pod comes up with the Actions runner (Note, this can configured to link at Enterprise or Organization level also).
+- `repository: mumoshu/actions-runner-controller-ci` : is the repository to link to when the pod comes up with the Actions runner (Note, this can be configured to link at the Enterprise or Organization level also).

 When this configuration is applied with `kubectl apply -f runnerdeployment.yaml` , ARC creates one pod `example-runnerdeploy-[**]` with 2 containers `runner` and `docker`.
 `runner` container has the github runner component installed, `docker` container has docker installed.